weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 The backup process is designed to be minimally invasive to a running setup.
 Even on very large setups, where terrabytes of data need to be copied, Weaviate stays fully usable.
-It even accepts write request while a backup process is running.
+It even accepts write requests while a backup process is running.
 This sections explains how backups work under the hood and why Weaviate can safely accept writes while a backup is copied.